ASSORTED

 Empower the powerless, rekindle the weary.

-Come, Spirit, source of our peace. in us the action of peacemakers.
+Come, Spirit, source of our peace. in us the action

 Heal the divisions that ravage the earth.